 Her loss has left a hole in our hearts.
-But her positive impact on environmental preservation in BC is undeniable.
+But her positive impact on environmental preservation is undeniable.
 Through the Gwen Barlee Memorial Fund, her legacy will continue.

 The Wilderness Committee and Gwen's friends, family and colleagues established the Gwen Barlee Memorial Fund to honour Gwen’s memory and to continue the vital public policy work that was Gwen’s passion:

 Parks - Gwen fought fearlessly to protect the wild.
 She defended BC parks from industrial development and devastating government funding cuts.
 In her sights was the protection of key contiguous lands for a new national park in the South Okanagan Similkameen.
 This fund will continue her work preserving the wild nature of BC and Canada’s parks.

 Wildlife - Gwen stood up for endangered species on the ground and in the courts.
 Advocating for endangered species legislation in BC was one of her most important causes.
 This fund will ensure Gwen’s work continues, fighting for at-risk species from grizzlies to wild bees and pollinators and all those in between.